dvangonen/best-node-boilerplate/README.md

 ### Steps to Deploy
 1. Run the `deploy.sh` script.

+This script will build the project using `esbuild`.
+So the output will be as tiny as possible.
-This script will build the project, copy the contents of the `dist` folder, and push it to the `deploy` branch of your repository.
+Then it copy the contents of the `dist` folder, and push it to the `deploy` branch of your repository.

 ```
 chmod +x deploy.sh